wuyunfeng/Java-FastCGI-Client/README.md

     - wyfsky888@126.com

-How can I use it ?
+How use?(You should start your PHP-FPM)
 ========================

         FCGIClient client = new FCGIClient("127.0.0.1",